 If you have been playing golf for 20 or 30 years and your drives are shorter now than they were a decade ago, you are not imagining it.
-Distance loss is one of the most consistent complaints I hear from golfers over 45.
-And almost every one of them has been told the same thing: stretch more, swing easier, or just accept it as part of getting older.
+Distance loss is real, it is measurable, and it happens to almost every golfer who crosses the 45 mark.
+But the reason it happens is not what most people think.
+And the fix is not what most coaches tell you.

+The standard advice is to stretch more, swing easier, or just accept it as part of getting older.
 That advice is wrong.
 Here is what the research actually says.

 The Numbers Are Real

-Why It Actually Happens
+Why It Happens

 Why Just Playing Golf Does Not Fix It

-Walking 18 holes is good for your cardiovascular health and your mental wellbeing.
-But it does not reverse the muscle changes above.
-A 2017 study published in Geriatrics found no statistically significant difference in quadriceps strength between recreational golfers over 80 and less active non-golfers, and concluded that recreational golf alone may not be sufficient to meet the recommended guidelines for strengthening exercise to protect against sarcopenia (Stockdale et al., 2017).
+A 2017 study published in Geriatrics found no statistically significant difference in quadriceps strength between recreational golfers over 80 and less active non-golfers.
+The conclusion was clear: recreational golf alone is not sufficient to protect against sarcopenia.
 Golf keeps you moving.
 It does not rebuild what age takes away.

-What the Research Says Actually Works
+What Actually Works

 The pattern across all of this research is consistent: two to three sessions per week of structured strength and power training produces meaningful improvements in swing speed and distance, even in golfers well into their 50s and 60s.